sayaliwalke30/Stocks-Analysis-and-Prediction/readme.md

-# Financial Analysis and Price Prediction
+# Financial Analysis of Stocks and Price Prediction
 ## Problem Statement:
 ##### Create a Hedge fund with in depth analysis of 500 stocks.
 ### /**